When you search for the book, you probably go straight to your favorite online bookstore or book discovery site.

 J.K.
 Rowling books

-Use the drop down menu in the top right to sort the books by popularity or the date of publication (oldest or newest first).
+Use the drop-down menu on the top right to sort the books by popularity or the date of publication (oldest or newest first).

-Clicking on a book cover of any book in a slideshow with result in displaying a book info card on the right side.
+Clicking on a book cover of any book in a slideshow will result in displaying a book info card on the right side.